DariusDuta065/resume-site/content/projects/chem-app.md

 ## Possible improvements

-- Better secrets management overall by integrating SSM Parameter Store (or Secrets Manager) for keys and tokens.
+- Better secrets management by integrating SSM Parameter Store (or Secrets Manager) for keys and tokens.
 - Generating the pages with NextJS ([NextJS Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration)) every 15 minutes instead of on every request.
   - Doing this should save some resources since most of that computation is based on older data that's updated every 15 minutes
 - Hosting the images and PDFs on own S3 buckets instead of relying on Notion
+  - Currently, Notion hosts all the assets attached to the pages.
-  - Notion's API provides a pre-signed URL that's only valid for 1 hour; this validity period cannot currently be altered or specified at all.
+  - Notion's API provides pre-signed S3 URLs that are only valid for 1 hour; this validity period cannot currently be changed.
+  - Hosting everything myself could allow me to perform a `syncNotionJob()` much more rarely.
+  - With the refresh functionality also implemented, it would ensure content freshness, while also minimising network requests to Notion's API.

 ## Conclusions